fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

 .. note::

-    Note that the algorithm's code always includes the past values of the outputs among the inputs, and there is therefore no need to add the lagged values of the outputs when preparing the data for the model.
+    Note that the algorithm's code always includes the past values of the outputs among the inputs and, therefore, there is no need to add the lagged values of the outputs when preparing the data for the model.

 ==========================================